-The usual sewage parameters for assessing the water quality or the efficiency of the treatment technology are as follows: (different analyses from Sibiria, USA, South America and Mediterranean Sea)
+The usual sewage parameters for assessing the water quality or the efficiency of the treatment technology are as follows: (different analyses from Siberia, USA, South America and Mediterranean Sea)

 - pH 4-7

-- Oil content can be up to 1 g / l but is mostly removed from the produced water before (since it is the actual valuable substance)
+- Oil content can be up to 1 g/l but is mostly removed from the produced water (as it is the valuable substance)

-- Salt concentration (salinity) The salinity is an typical characteristic of the water produced.
-It can contain over 180.00 mg / l.
+- Salt concentration (salinity): The salinity is a typical characteristic of the produced wastewater.
+It can contain over 180,000 mg/l.
 This can usually be seen from the TDS, which essentially consists of sodium chloride.
 The chloride content is also an important indicator.
-Many produce water are considered hypersaline, i.e. oversaturated with salt.
+Much produced wastewater is considered hypersaline, i.e. oversaturated with salt.

-- Temperature 15 bis 35 Grad Celsius regional depending
+- Temperature 15 to 35 degree Celsius regionally dependent

 - Hydrocarbons (aliphatic and aromatic)

-- Volatile, aromatic hydrocarbons BTEX (sum of Benzene, Toluene, Ethylenbenzene and Xylene) and polycyclic, aromatic hydrocarbons PAH (PAH and alkyl phenols are not so good solable in the waste water, so often they are in the dispersed oil, which are suspended smaller drops oil.
-Amount depends on pretreatments and the kind of well.)
+- Volatile, aromatic hydrocarbons BTEX (sum of Benzene, Toluene, Ethylbenzene and Xylene) and polycyclic, aromatic hydrocarbons PAH (PAH and alkyl phenols are not very good soluble in the wastewater.)

 - Organic acids such as Benzoic acids